eclipse-tractusx/traceability-foss/docs/user-guide.md

 <br>

-On the requester side, it will be shown in the on the Quality Investigations page on the "Requested" list and no more changes are allowed.
+On the requester side, it will be shown on the Quality Investigations page on the "Requested" list and no more changes are allowed.

 <img src="images/PC_QI-Requested.png" height="60%" width="60%"/>